SuperOfficeDocs/superoffice-docs/docs/database/tables/addressformat.md

 ---
 uid: table-addressformat
 title: addressformat table
 description: Address formats for GUI and labels.
-See more information: Addressformat on http://techdoc.superoffice.com so.generated: true
+See more information in Addressformat on http://techdoc.superoffice.com so.generated: true
 keywords:
   - "database"